-Name of the Program: Master of Commerce (M.Com) Name of the Cour Name of the Course: COST MANAGEMENT AND CONTROL TECHNIQUES Course Credits Course Credits No. of Hours per Week Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: COST MANAGEMENT AND CONTROL TECHNIQUES Course Code :ELA05 Course Credits Course Credits No. of Hours per Week Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs

-- > To gain knowledge of various techniques cost management and control - > To understand the techniques for application in strategic decision making process - To develop appropriate strategies taking into consideration the profile of the organization
+- To gain knowledge of various techniques cost management and control - To understand the techniques for application in strategic decision makingprocess - > To develop appropriate strategies taking into consideration the profile of theorganization